Long-range contact process and percolation on a random lattice: Introduction

 \begin{theorem} If $EN<\infty$, then $q_c(p)>0$ for all $p<1$. \end{theorem}

 In the case $EN=\infty$, we have the following partial result:

 \begin{theorem} If $\limsup_{n\rightarrow\infty} nP(N\geq n)>0$, then $q_c(p)=0$ for all $p>0$. \end{theorem}

 Observe that Theorem~\ref{perc2} brings up the question if under the hypothesis $\limsup_{n\rightarrow\infty} n P(N \geq n)>0$, percolation could occur in the one-dimensional case ($q=0$).
-The next result shows that even though with $q_c(p)=0$ for all $p>0$, the one-dimensional model may not cannot percolate even if $p=1$.
+The next result is a particular case of Theorem 1 in~\cite{GGJR} and shows that even though with $q_c(p)=0$ for all $p>0$, the one-dimensional model may have zero probability of percolation even if $p=1$.

-\begin{theorem} Consider the case $p=1$ and $q=0$.
-Let $\beta > 0$ be a constant such that the distribution of $N$ satisfies Then $\theta(1,0)=0$, if $\beta<1$ and $\theta(1,0)>0$, if $\beta >1$. \end{theorem}
+\begin{theorem}[\cite{GGJR}] Consider the case $p=1$ and $q=0$.
+Let $\beta > 0$ be a constant such that the distribution of $N$ satisfies Then $\theta(1,0)=0$, if $\beta \leq 1$ and $\theta(1,0)>0$, if $\beta > 1$. \end{theorem}

 That is, for the one-dimensional model, there is a phase transition in the parameter $\beta$.
-A natural question that came up from this theorem is: what happens at the critical point $\beta_c=1$?
-At this moment, we have not any answer for this question.
-Another natural question that arise is: given any $0 < p < 1$, does this one-dimensional model percolate for some large $\beta$?
+A natural question that came up from this theorem is: given any $0 < p < 1$, does this one-dimensional model percolate for some large $\beta$?
 The next result gives an affirmative answer.

 \begin{theorem} Consider the case $0 < p < 1 $ and $q=0$.
 If $N$ has distribution as in Theorem~\ref{perc3}, then $\theta(p,0) > 0$, if $\beta > p^{-1}$. \end{theorem}

 Therefore, there is a phase transition in the parameter $\beta$ and for each $p \in [0,1]$, we have $\beta_c(p) \in [1,p^{-1}]$.